PFTL/website/content/blog/15_Storing_data_3.rst

 .. code-block:: sql

-    CREATE TABLE experiments (name STRING, description STRING)
+    CREATE TABLE experiments (name VARCHAR, description VARCHAR)

 It is quite descriptive: you are creating a table called experiments with two columns: ``name`` and ``description``.
-Each one of those columns will be of type ``STRING``.
+Each one of those columns will be of type ``VARCHAR``.
 Don't worry to much about it right now.
 Right after you run the ``commit`` command in order to save the changes to the database and you close the connection.
 The problem right now is that there is no feedback on what you have done.

 If you are using PyCharm, for example, it comes with a built-in sqlite implementation.
 Therefore, you can just click on the file and you will be able to navigate through the contents of the database.
 You can also try an application like `sqlite browser <https://sqlitebrowser.org/>`_ to visualize the files.
 There is also a `Firefox Add-On <https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/?src>`_ that works very well.
 Congratulations, you have created your first table!

+.. note:: The extension .sqlite is not mandatory.
+If you use it, many higher level programs will identify it as a database and will be able to open it with a double-click.
+You can also use the .db extension, which is more common if following Flask or Django tutorials.

 Adding Data to a Database
 -------------------------